 With most of them, the band have something in common – a deep love for the blues.
 It’s why the band play a hefty set of covers by artists little-known outside of those in the know.
 “They’re fantastic songs and it’s part of carrying on the blues tradition – not just covering songs but reinterpreting them and letting people hear them,” says Pete.
 “It feels like it’s a mission of sorts – not to educate because that sounds like a superiority thing – but to let people know there’s a lot of good music out there if you want to listen to it.”

-Now signed to Mercury Records, The Strypes are setting about preparing their debut album, and writing new material to add to live favourites ‘Mystery Man’ and ‘Blue Collar Jane’.
-“The album will be a mix of covers and our own material,” says Evan.
+Now signed to Photo Finish / Island Def Jam in the U.S., The Strypes are setting about bringing their debut album “Snapshot”, which debuted Top 5 in the UK and Japan, to America.
+“The album is a mix of few covers and our own material,” says Evan, including live favorites “Mystery Man” and “Blue Collar Jane”.
 “And it’ll be loud.”

 Despite their age, despite the whirlwind excitement surrounding them, the band are keeping their feet on the ground for now.
 “There’s a lot of bullshit associated with the celebrity aspect of the music business, all the drink and drugs and the rest of it, but we’re just more interested in being around music,” says Pete.
 “There’s a bit of interest now we’re signed and all but if that didn’t happen we’d still be playing small gigs in Cavan,” says Josh.
 “We don’t care if we’re not famous – we just want to play rhythm and blues.”